 - 163.415.
-(1) A person commits the crime of sexual abuse in the third degree if: - (a) The person subjects another person to sexual contact and: - (A) The victim does not consent to the sexual contact; or - (B) The victim is incapable of consent by reason of being under 18 years of age; or - (b) For the purpose of arousing or gratifying the sexual desire of the person or another person, the person intentionally propels any dangerous substance at a victim without the consent of the victim. - (2)(a) Except as provided in paragraph (b) of this subsection, sexual abuse in the third degree is a Class A misdemeanor. - (b) Sexual abuse in the third degree is a Class C felony if the person, in order to facilitate the commission of the offense, knowingly causes the other person to ingest a controlled substance as defined in ORS 475.005 without the other person's consent. - (3) As used in this section, "dangerous substance" means blood, urine, semen or feces. - SECTION 7.
-ORS 163.425 is amended to read: - 163.425.
-(1) A person commits the crime of sexual abuse in the second degree when: - 40 (a) The person subjects another person to sexual intercourse, oral or anal sexual intercourse 41 or, except as provided in ORS 163.412, penetration of the vagina, anus or penis with any object other 42 than the penis or mouth of the actor and the victim does not consent thereto; or - (b)(A) The person violates ORS 163.415 (1)(a)(B); - 44 (B) The person is 21 years of age or older; and - 45 (C) At any time before the commission of the offense, the person was the victim's coach as de-
+(1) A person commits the crime of sexual abuse in the third degree if: - (a) The person subjects another person to sexual contact and: - (A) The victim does not consent to the sexual contact; or - (B) The victim is incapable of consent by reason of being under 18 years of age; or - (b) For the purpose of arousing or gratifying the sexual desire of the person or another person, the person intentionally propels any dangerous substance at a victim without the consent of the victim. - (2)(a) Except as provided in paragraph (b) of this subsection, sexual abuse in the third degree is a Class A misdemeanor. - (b) Sexual abuse in the third degree is a Class C felony if the person, in order to facilitate the commission of the offense, knowingly causes the other person to ingest a controlled substance as defined in ORS 475.005 without the other person's consent. - (3) As used in this section, "dangerous substance" means blood, urine, semen or feces.

-1 fined in ORS 163.426.
+- 163.425.
+(1) A person commits the crime of sexual abuse in the second degree when: - (a) The person subjects another person to sexual intercourse, oral or anal sexual intercourse or, except as provided in ORS 163.412, penetration of the vagina, anus or penis with any object other than the penis or mouth of the actor and the victim does not consent thereto; or - (b)(A) The person violates ORS 163.415 (1)(a)(B); - (B) The person is 21 years of age or older; and - (C) At any time before the commission of the offense, the person was the victim's coach or teacher, as those terms are defined in ORS 163.426.